theseus-os/Theseus/book/src/booting.md

 At the end, the `captain` must enable interrupts to allow the system to schedule other tasks.
 It then falls into an idle loop that does nothing and will never be run again by the scheduler.

+> Note: in the future, Theseus will add additional architecture-specific `captain`s for different platforms.